 Perfect For: The Boss You Actually Like Who Lives In The North Bay

 Sushi Ran is in an extremely random location, on a side street off the main drag of Sausalito, and you wouldn’t find it unless you were on a hunt for incredible sushi and had a nose like a bloodhound.
 It has some of the best sushi in the Bay Area, and the small plates and non-sushi options are also amazing.
 On a nice night, sitting outside is ideal.
 Your boss will also be very impressed that you know things about the suburbs.

 Perfect For: The Boss Who Won’t Stop Talking About Meditation

 Your boss has recently become so chill, he’s willing to drive (more likely get driven) all the way to the Outer Sunset.
 While Outerlands is more of a brunch destination, the food is just as good at dinner and the atmosphere is a bit more romantic and upscale than during the daytime frenzy when everyone is too busy taking photos to actually eat their food.
 The menu is simple but not boring, and will earn you a reputation as a tasteful human.

-Perfect for: The Boss Who Wants To Go To The Mission But Is Also Afraid Of The Mission
+Perfect for: The Boss Who Wants To Go To The Mission, But Is Also Terrified Of The Mission

 This is the neighborhood restaurant we wish was in our neighborhood, but instead it’s hidden behind the KQED building and a Muni graveyard/repair depot.
-The Morris serves exceptional food and wine, is a little under the radar, and is easy to hit on the way home to the ’burbs.
+The Morris serves exceptional food and wine, is still a bit of a secret, and is easy to hit on the way home to the ’burbs.
 The smoked duck is always a good call, and slightly adventurous but also safe enough for the boss who is easing into city life.

 Perfect For: The Boss Who Is A Card Carrying Battery Member